-[19] In view of the foregoing, pursuant to the authority delegated to me under section 63(3) of the Act and in compliance with the provisions of section 45 of the Act, the registration will be amended to delete the wares "absorbent pads" and "tampons".
+[23] In view of the foregoing, pursuant to the authority delegated to me under section 63(3) of the Act and in compliance with the provisions of section 45 of the Act, the registration will be amended to delete the wares "absorbent pads".

-[20] The amended statement of wares will read as follows: "Feminine hygienic products, namely: panty liners, sanitary napkins."
+[24] The amended statement of wares will read as follows: "cover sheets used as an integral part of sanitary napkins; feminine hygienic products, namely: panty liners, sanitary napkins".